-The physical exam combined with all of your test results, will help to determine the stage of cancer you have.
+The doctor will use results from all tests to determine the stage of cancer.
 Staging is used to guide your treatment plan.
-Like other cancers, lung cancer is staged from I-IV.
-Stage I is a very localized cancer, while stage IV indicates a spread to other parts of the body.
+Lung cancer is staged from 1 to 4.
+Stage 1 cancer is contained in a small area.
+Stage 4 caner is one that has spread to other parts of the body.

-The goal of treatment is to eliminate the cancer and/or control the symptoms.
+The goal of treatment is to remove as much cancer as possible and control the symptoms.

-Surgery involves removing the tumor and nearby tissue.
+Surgery is done to remove the tumor and nearby tissue.
 Lymph nodes may also need to be removed.
-The type of surgery depends on the location of the tumor such as:
+The type of surgery depends on the stage and area.
+Common choices include:

-Radiation therapy is the use of radiation to kill cancer cells and shrink tumors.
-This may also be used to relieve symptoms such as shortness of breath.
+Radiation therapy may be part of treatment.
+Radiation can kill cancer cells and shrink tumors.
+The therapy may also be used to relieve symptoms such as shortness of breath.
 External radiation is usually used to treat lung cancer.
-With this treatment, radiation is directed at the tumor from a source outside of the body.
+Radiation is directed at the tumor from a source outside of the body.